tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I put my virtual assistant builded with Python at github and started to learn javascript to improve my frontend skills.

 **Thoughts**: Javascript is pretty cool, I didn't think it's very different of python, so it was easy to learn the basics.

+### Day 34 June 16, 2020

+**Today's Progress**: Today I kept studying javascript, html and css, and start to build my personal portfolio.
+By doing this I'm learning many things like, manipulate the DOM, css tricks, etc.

+**Thoughts**: I'm really thinking about study to be a full stack developer, I'm enjoying so much learn about frontend stuff, and when I was learning backend I felt the same happiness.